Pushing boundaries: Thursday concerts based on a current theme

 This series is made up of adventurous concerts programmed around a theme of current relevance.
 Each concert is preceded by an innovative presentation and concludes with Entrée Late Night.
 This season features a sung ballet, a musical theatre performance at the Royal Theatre Carré in Amsterdam and a programme with Iberian overtones and projected images.

-These theme-based concerts feature over an hour of innovative orchestral music, as well as a special presentation in collaboration with a cultural partner, followed by the Entrée Late Night.
+The Koninklijk Concertgebouworkest’s innovative Horizon Series introduces you to new worlds.
+These exciting, theme-based concerts are known for pushing boundaries and feature a special presentation in collaboration with a cultural partner, followed by the Entrée Late Night.

 The Concertgebouworkest’s innovative Horizon Series introduces listeners to new worlds.
 These exciting, theme-based concerts are known for pushing boundaries and feature a special presentation in collaboration with a cultural partner, followed by the Entrée Late Night organised by the Entrée youth association.